newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

-**If you have :**
+**If you are :**

-- doubts about your coding "level" to start learning React,
+- having doubts about your coding "level" to start learning React,
-- a decent knowledge of JavaScript but DON'T feel ready to start learning a front-end framework yet,
+- at a decent "level" of knowledge of JavaScript but don't feel ready to start learning a front-end framework yet,
 - been learning JS for while and got tired/discouraged/bored or burnt out,
-- been working on a beautiful front-end project that makes you feel like 1000+ lines of codes are a bit much all on ONE JS file,
+- working on a beautiful front-end project that makes you feel like 1000+ lines of codes are a bit much all on ONE JS file,
+- in need of some novelty/excitement/challenge/motivation in your coding journey,
+- thinking React is NOT for you cause it's too difficult,

 **this post might be for you!!!**